 - Continued support is offered as required.

-- The bully will be spoken to about the reasons behind the bullying and also to make them aware/get rid of prejudiced attitudes as far as possible.
+- The perpetrator will be spoken to about the reasons behind the bullying and also to make them aware/get rid of prejudiced attitudes as far as possible.

 - Sanctions will be used as appropriate and in consultation with all parties concerned.